-Code on Social Security (CoSS), 2020 was introduced by withdrawing the earlier Code of 2019, it has amended and consolidated the laws relating to employee’s social security with the goal to extend social security to all employees & workers either in organized, unorganized, or any other sector.
+The Code on Social Security (CoSS), 2020 was introduced by withdrawing the earlier Code of 2019.
+It has amended and consolidated the laws relating to employee’s social security with the goal to extend social security assistance to all employees & workers either in organized or unorganized sector or any other sectors.

 - The Employees’ Compensation Act, 1923